manekinekko/hexa/README.md

 [Hexa](https://hexa.run) is a open source command line tool to easily setup and deploy your applications to Microsoft Azure.
 It takes full advantage of the Azure CLI, the Azure Function Core Tools CLI and the NPM CLI.

-Hexa allows to seamlessly configure, setup and deploy to different Azure services such as Resource Groups, Storage accounts, Hosting, Azure Functions and Databases (CosmosDB and Table Storage).
+Hexa allows you to seamlessly configure, setup and deploy to different Azure services such as Resource Groups, Storage accounts, Hosting, Azure Functions and Databases (CosmosDB and Table Storage).

 Hexa is driven by community contributions.
 Please send us your Pull Requests and feedback!